kotaaaa/linebot/README.md

     -f ingress/managed-cert-ingress.yaml
 ```

-# Other things you have to do for SSL configration
+## Other things you have to do for SSL configration

 - Prepare your own domain(like Google Domain)
 - Reserving a static external IP address [link](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)
+- DNS (DNS A record) setting to connect static external IP address with your domain.

-# When you are enough to run..
+## When you are enough to run..

 ```
 # Make sure delete cluster not to be billed!
 $ gcloud container clusters delete linebot-gke --zone asia-northeast1
 ```

-### Sample Talk
+## Sample Talk

 <img src="https://user-images.githubusercontent.com/25422441/144426698-72fbaea0-514a-4a19-88c8-d9461f88566a.png" width="200px">